This post may contain affiliate links. Please read our disclosure policy.

 What is the trick to flipping pineapple upside down cake?

-The best way to flip the cake upside down is to first run a knife along the inside edge of the pan to loosen the cake.
+The best way to flip the cake upside down is to first run a knife along the inside edge of the pan to loosen the cake and any stuck on pineapple pieces.
 Place a large plate or serving platter on top of the pan and flip the cake pan and the plate together.
 Tap the bottom of the pan if you need a little extra effort to release the cake.

-How to Serve this Recipe for Pineapple Upside Down Cake
+How to Serve Homemade Pineapple Upside Down Cake

 This pineapple upside down cake is best served warm (once it has cooled enough that it won’t burn you), when the caramelized pineapple and brown sugar topping is perfectly gooey.
 Cut into individual slices and serve!